tu2-atmanand/task-board-docs/docs/Components/Task_Formats.md

 # Task Formats

-This plugin supports all kinds of checklist item formats, that is any formatted line which Obsidian renders as a checkbox element will be considered as a inline-task.
+This plugin supports all kinds of checklist item formats.
+That is any formatted line which Obsidian renders as a checkbox element will be considered as a inline-task.
 Whether it may start with characters like '- [ ] ', '* [ ]', '+ [ ]' or even numbers like '1.[ ]', '1)[ ]', etc. These checklist item can even be indented using multi-level indentation.

 {: .note }
 > - Its not compulsory to put the metadata at the end, from `v1.3.0`, you are free to use any format you want and can place the properties where you want in the task title.